 How Long Can Raw Chicken Sit Out?

 The FDA and other experts recommend that raw chicken not be left out of the fridge for more than two hours.
-This is because when it reaches temperatures of 40℉-140℉ harmful bacteria can begin to grow.
+This is because when it reaches temperatures of 40℉-140℉ (the Danger Zone) harmful bacteria begin to multiply rapidly.

 How Long Can Cooked Chicken Sit Out?